t333ura/mediapipe/README.md

     - `/third_party/opencv_linux.BUILD` (search for "OPENCV_VERSION")
     - `/WORKSPACE` (search for "linux_opencv")
 ### Windows
-- **NOTE:** If using Visual Studio, please use VS 2022 17.3.7 or below.
-There is a current bug in VS 2022 v17.4 and above that causes MediaPipe to fail to link/compile.
+- **NOTE:** If using Visual Studio, please use VS 2022 17.6 or above.
+There is a bug in VS 2022 17.4 and 17.5 that causes MediaPipe to fail to link/compile.
 See rajkundu/mediapipe#1 for more details.
 - Bazel
 - OpenCV
     - Download pre-compiled binaries